ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 Rex Tillerson relationship with Igor Sechin (Rosneft CEO) and other Kremlin officials

+Richard Burt lobbyist activity for Russian pipeline while simultaneously advising Trump for April 2016 speech (Burt also has history with Jeff Sessions)

 State-owned Qatar Airways (QA) had rented 'corporate campus' from Trump for years

 QA has been involved in failed lobbying attempts recently and accused of undercutting